somework/p2p-path-finder/docs/api-contracts.md

 **Notes**:
 - Generic type - content type varies by usage
-- Typically contains `PathResult` objects from search
+- Typically contains `Path` objects from search
 - Ordering is stable and deterministic

 ---